Preparing for a Newborn at Home

 Puppy pads were a great tip from my Mother in Law.

 As for a diaper pail, I recommend some kind of garbage can that has a step-to-open lid.
 Amazon tells me this is called a foot pedal.
 You definitely want a lid to contain the smell, but you may not always have hands to open it.
-I want to purchase a new one before our second baby comes because I am not happy with our current diaper pail.
-(Because it is no hands free).
-After shopping around, I want to get this one:
+We got a diaper genie pail and while the scent is awful when opening, it really contains the smell while it is closed.

 After all this talk on diaper pails, I have to mention one of my first articles for TheByzantineLife.com.
 Be sure to read about How To Save Space In Your Diaper Pail before your newborn arrives!
 Or after, since it is never too late to make your life easier.